rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/multifactor-auth/put-update-multifactor-settings-on-account-v2.0.rst

 .. note::

- - Customers need a support ticket if they want to update user's MFA enforcement setting when the domain MFA enforcement setting is ``RACKSPACE_MANDATED``.
+ - Customers need a support ticket if they want to update a user's MFA enforcement setting when the domain MFA enforcement setting is ``RACKSPACE_MANDATED``.